iron-software/IronXL-Examples/how-to/c-sharp-open-excel-worksheet/README.md

 }
 ```

-The above code fetches and displays each cell value within the fully loaded Excel `WorkSheet`.
+This will display each cell value from the complete open Excel `Worksheet`.

 <hr class="separator">
 <h4 class="tutorial-segment-title">Tutorial Quick Access</h4>